Skip to content

 For the average user, of course, you’re probably just going to buy books from various online marketplaces, like Amazon (using the Kindle app) or from eReader.com.
 So, the above will likely be unnecessary.
 But given the specific requirement of someone creating their own ebook that can be annotated, this is the way to do it on Android devices.

-7 thoughts on “Android: An e-book reader that copies, pastes, and highlights text”
+7 responses to “Android: An e-book reader that copies, pastes, and highlights text”

 I’m glad you’ve found Calibre useful.